jthweb/jthweb.github.io/README.md

 ---

 Hey there!
-I'm JThweb, a high school student who loves to tinker with tech.
+I'm Jonathan, a high school student who loves to tinker with tech.

 This is my personal portfolio website.